-The ATLAS Project aims to provide first-class training to the Early Stage Researchers, covering scientific, technical, business, clinical and socio-ethic aspects of surgical robotics
+The ATLAS Project aims to provide first-class training to a selection of excellent Early Stage Researchers (ESRs).
+The training covers scientific, technical, business, clinical and socio-ethic aspects of surgical robotics educating a new generation of experts in surgical robotics.

-The following aspects are considered in the training plan:
+The following aspects are included in the training plan:

 - best practices for developing assistive technology in a clinical environment,

-- access to and hands-on manufacturing experience of soft robot actuation technology,
+- design, manufacturing, and control of soft robot actuation technology,

-- experience with theory for modelling flexible instruments and deformable models,
+- theory to model and control flexible instruments and deformable models,

-- dissemination skills targeting both general and technical audiences, and
+- dissemination targeting both general and technical audiences, and

-- understand aspects such as ethics, intellectual property rights, and technological transfer toward the market.
+- ethics, intellectual property rights, and technological transfer towards the market.

 The Early Stage Researchers, will make advances over the current state of the art in the following fields: